Jupiter is getting harder to see low in the afterglow of sunset.

 Saturday, September 9

 • The changes deep in the eastern dawn continue.
-On Sunday morning the 10th, Mercury glows 1° to the lower right of Regulus, while Mars remains below.
+On Sunday morning the 10th, Mercury glows 1° or less to the lower right of Regulus, while Mars remains below.

 Want to become a better astronomer?
 Learn your way around the constellations!
 They're the key to locating everything fainter and deeper to hunt with binoculars or a telescope.